-The French have a view of the importance of privacy in the home that is much different than in America.
+One of most important differences between French and American homes is respect for privacy.
+The French have a view of the importance of privacy in the home.
 While Americans sense of privacy does include keeping strangers at a distance, that gap is noticeably shorter than in France.
 This is not apparent until you compare property design and landscaping.

 A common dream among the French people is to own a house and garden built to custom specifications.
 This can be a difficult goal to attain in towns and large cities.
 Local zoning ordinances restrict the types of material and building styles that may be used.
-Those who want to fulfill their dream of having a custom home often have to look outside of the large population centers.
+Those who want to fulfill their dream of having a custom home often have to look outside of the French cities.

 Many French citizens own or rent a primary residence in town while maintaining a second home in a rural area.
 Some have purchased these properties while others have inherited homes passed down by their family.
 Being close to family and their roots is a motivating factor in deciding on a second home location.

-Recently, there have been growing numbers of French citizens who have made the decision to give up the country life and have moved to towns and large cities.
+Recently, more and more people leave the French countryside to move to the city.
 The result of this has been that a large number of cottages and homes have become available in more rural areas of the country.
 Many of these properties are listed at reasonable prices.
-Both French nationals and foreigners looking for second homes are finding a buyer’s market throughout many regions of France.
+Both French nationals and foreigners looking for second homes have great real estate opportunities right now.

 Most homes in France, whether in a town or a city, are rented apartments.
-French streets are embellished with rows of four or five story buildings with large doors made of wood or metal appearing periodically.
+French streets are embellished with rows of four or five-story buildings with large doors made of wood or metal.
 These doors take you to the courtyard where you can then take the elevator or stairs to the apartments.